dandi/dandi-archive/doc/design/zarr-support-3.md

 Zarr archives are represented by a single Asset through the API.
 A tree hash is computed as the zarr archive is uploaded.
 Each node in the tree hash in the hash is stored in S3 to avoid bloating the DB.
-Zarr archives as a whole are too big to be copied.
+The intended use of Zarr archives is primarily to support use cases where data are too big to be copied.
+However, Zarr archives can be small as well.

 # Requirements
 1. Zarr archives are stored in a "directory" in S3.